It was the kind of day ski bums live for… 11 inches of new snow, 18 degrees, calm winds. And the sky was clearing.

 Not just the advertising, the brand itself.
 It needs a hook that goes way beyond engineering and orthopedics.
 (Three logical reasons why brands need more emotion.)

 I hope this product succeeds.
 I really do.
 I hope the KneeBinding technology becomes the industry standard.
 But I fear that the company and the current brand will not survive unless they get a handle on their brand strategy and their marketing program.

 Launching a great product does not always equate to the birth of a lasting brand.
 KneeBinding needs to build a foundation for the brand that’s as good as the product itself.
 Right now, the quality of the marketing is not even close.

-How the engineers address all those issues could mean the difference between a safe, successful run and a marketing face plant.
+How John Springer-Miller address all those issues could mean the difference between a safe, successful run and a ski industry marketing face plant.